qiminchen/UNIST/README.md

 ## Datasets

-Datasets can be found [here](https://drive.google.com/drive/folders/1ARC5NBTS3fWoGNo4YxkbUSrOPssU23Ei?usp=sharing).
+Datasets and model weights can be found [here](https://drive.google.com/drive/folders/1ARC5NBTS3fWoGNo4YxkbUSrOPssU23Ei?usp=sharing).
 Description of each key in `hdf5` file can be found below.
 For custom datasets, please follow the below steps for preparation.

 ### 2D dataset